postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 1. If you want your collection to run with an environment, select it using the environment selector at the top right of Postman.
 You can also select __Environments__ in the sidebar, then select the environment you want to use.

-1. Choose any optional configuration parameters:
+1. Choose any configuration options:

     * **Iterations** - The number of iterations for your collection run.
 You can also run collections multiple times with different data sets to [build workflows](/docs/running-collections/building-workflows/).
     * **Delay** - An interval delay in milliseconds between each request.